chipsalliance/t1/README.md

 T1(Torrent-1) is a RISC-V Vector implementation inspired by the Cray X1 vector machine, which is named after [T0](https://www2.eecs.berkeley.edu/Pubs/TechRpts/1997/5411.html).

-T1 aims to implementing the RISC-V Vector in a lane-based micro-architectures, with intensive chaining support and SRAM-based VRFs.
+T1 aims to implement the RISC-V Vector in lane-based micro-architectures, with intensive chaining support and SRAM-based VRFs.

-T1 supports standard `Zve32f` and `Zve32x`, `VLEN`/`DLEN` can be increased upto `64K`, hitting the RISC-V Vector architecture bottleneck.
+T1 supports standard `Zve32f` and `Zve32x`, and `VLEN`/`DLEN` can be increased up to `64K`, hitting the RISC-V Vector architecture bottleneck.

-T1 ships important vector machine features: e.g., lanes, chaining, large LSU outstanding by default, but also can be a general platform for MMIO DSA(Domain-Specific-Accelerators).
+T1 ships important vector machine features, e.g., lanes, chaining, and large LSU outstanding by default, but it can also be a general platform for MMIO DSA(Domain-Specific-Accelerators).

-T1 is design with [Chisel](https://github.com/chipsalliance/chisel), and releasing `IPEmulator` to users.
+T1 is designed with [Chisel](https://github.com/chipsalliance/chisel) and releasing `IPEmulator` to users.

 T1 uses a forked version of the Rocket Core as the scalar part of T1.
-But we don't officially support it for now, it can be replaced by any other RISC-V Scalar CPUs.
+But we don't officially support it for now; it can be replaced by any other RISC-V Scalar CPU.

-T1 only support baremetal program loading and execution, test example can be found at `tests/` folder.
+T1 only supports bare-metal program loading and execution; test examples can be found in the `tests/` folder.

 ## Architecture Highlights: